k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <web>

-The Table Properties tab is displayed in the right pane of the Schema window, when a table is selected, or at the Table's window.
+The Table Properties tab is displayed in the right pane of the Schema window, when a table is selected, or when opening a table through the Project Tree and then open its properties pane.

 ![](images/web_table_properties.png)